shadayguerrero/2024-08-19-GenomeMining-online/index.md

 Show the workshop's schedule.

-Small changes to the schedule can be made by modifying the `schedule.html` found in the `_includes` folder for your workshop type (`swc`, `lc`, or `dc`).
-Edit the items and times in the table to match your plans.
-You may also want to change 'Day 1' and 'Day 2' to be actual dates or days of the week.

 For larger changes, a blank template for a 4-day workshop (useful for online teaching for instance) can be found in `_includes/custom-schedule.html`.
 Add the times, and what